This post contains affiliate links & photos. See our full disclosure here.

 In an authentic farmhouse, you’d find hand-me-down pieces.
 So, if you want to create farmhouse style in your house, you need to have one or two pieces of antique furniture.
 You don’t have to go overboard or have several antiques.
 Just one or two placed well will do.

 This tends to go hand-in-hand with casual gathering spaces.
 Open shelves create a space for your practical everyday-use items to shine as part of the decor.
-Particularly popular in farmhouse style kitchens, open shelving can also be found in bathrooms (think over the toilet), bedrooms, family rooms and dining room.
+Particularly popular in farmhouse style kitchens, open shelving can also be found in bathrooms (think over the toilet), bedrooms, family rooms, and dining rooms.
 Often the brackets and shelves themselves are decorative as well as functional.

 Shiplap or Other Wood Wall Accents